claudiomattera/house-dashboard/Readme.md

 #### Colour Maps

-For those charts that use colour maps and colour bars, the following are supported:
+For those charts that use colour maps and colour bars, the following palettes are supported:

 `CoolWarm`
 : ![CoolWarm palette](docs/palettes/coolwarm.png)